kyungtaekLIM/PSI-BLASTexB/README.md

 Source code is in `src`.
 You may need GCC version 4.6 or higher.

-For LINUX (64-bit) operating systems, binaries are provided in `releases`.
+For LINUX (64-bit) operating systems, binaries are provided in `binaries`.

 # Usage